 A new database cataloging Caribbean films and filmmakers was launched during the 10th annual Trinidad & Tobago Film Festival.
 The website includes a listing of feature-length independent Caribbean fiction, documentary and experimental feature films from 2000 to the present.
 “We wanted to create an online resource that was easily accessible, well organized and reflected the visual palette of the Caribbean film movement.
 This resource will allow filmmakers in the region to more easily collaborate, will give audiences greater ability to access films and filmmakers from the region, and provide the international industry with a one-stop shop for Caribbean film,” said the Trinidad & Tobago Film Festival Art Director, Melanie Archer, who is coordinating the Caribbean Film Database.
 So what are some of the more recent Caribbean films likely to be included in the database?
 Below we profile 10 feature-length Caribbean films from the last 5 years likely for inclusion.

-The Skin (2011): HAMAFilms, supernatural thriller, ‘The Skin’ is a modern story filled with Caribbean folklore about Michael and Lisa (Brent Simon & Aisha Ralph) who are a young married couple on the verge of losing their home.
-Their luck changes when Michael, while on a photo-shoot at the historic Betty’s Hope Estate discovers an ancient vase and sells it to an antique dealer (Jeff Stewart).
+HAMAFilms, supernatural thriller, ‘The Skin’ is a modern story filled with Caribbean folklore about Michael and Lisa (Brent Simon & Aisha Ralph) who are a young married couple on the verge of losing their home.
+Their luck changes when Michael, while on a photo-shoot at the historic Betty’s Hope Estate, discovers an ancient vase and sells it to an antique dealer (Jeff Stewart).
 The couple gets little time to celebrate their good fortune before strange things begin to happen.
 They are introduced to a Jamaican mystic (Carl Bradshaw) who informs them that the ancient relic was not really a blessing but a curse.

 Bernadette, a single mother in Paris, tries to provide her daughters with everything.
 She is thrilled when her eldest daughter, Elza, is the first in the family to graduate from college earning a master’s degree summa cum laude.
 But Elza breaks her mother’s heart by running away to their native Guadeloupe in search of a distant childhood memory: the father she barely remembers.
 This feature debut by writer/director Mariette Monpierre offers an unusual insider’s view of lush island culture as she captures the passion and contradictions of this family.

-The Jones family reluctantly become the subjects of reality a show entitled Life & Times in the Caribbean.
-It requires that a camera crew follow the family around and films their every move.
+The Jones family reluctantly becomes the subject of reality a show entitled Life & Times in the Caribbean.
+It requires a camera crew to follow the family around and film their every move.
 Irving (the patriarch of the family) signs the contract to do the show against Angela’s (his wife) wishes.
-Now, Irving, Angela, Tracy (their 17-year-old daughter) and Nathan (their 10-year-old son) have to coexist while looking good for the cameras amidst awkward moments and embarrassing encounters.
+Irving, Angela, Tracy (their 17-year-old daughter), and Nathan (their 10-year-old son) have to coexist while looking good for the cameras amidst awkward moments and embarrassing encounters.
 Making matters worse, the Jones family are kidnapped – but help is at hand when the brother-in-law and his friends go on a mission to save them!

-Two Smart (2014): Staring soca Queen Alison Hinds along with George Gill and Saran Lashley, this movie from Barbados is a psychological thriller and tells the story of a disgruntled married couple and a hitchhiker trapped in a gully during a tropical storm.
+Staring soca Queen Alison Hinds along with George Gill and Saran Lashley, this movie from Barbados is a psychological thriller and tells the story of a disgruntled married couple and a hitchhiker trapped in a gully during a tropical storm.